willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 This note explains how to use _Docker Compose_ to setup, stop, and update a _Pi-hole_ local network-wide ad-blocker.
 This setup also installs an _Unbound_ DNS server on your local network.

 I currently have this running on a Raspberry Pi 3b.
-The setup for that is [found here](https://github.com/willy-wagtail/bulbasaur-server/tree/main/pihole-unbound).
+The setup described in this note can be [found here on GitHub](https://github.com/willy-wagtail/bulbasaur-server/tree/main/pihole-unbound).

 ## Pre-requisites

+I run this on a Raspberry Pi 3b+ and I have a separate note on [how I set up a fresh Raspberry Pi](raspberry-pi-setup).

 The host should have Docker and Docker compose installed.

-The host should also have Python3 installed for the optional step of running the script to add common false-positives to Pi-hole's whitelist.
+The host should also have Git and Python3 installed for the optional step of running the script to add common false-positives to Pi-hole's whitelist.

-## Configuration Files
+## Configuration

-Firstly, create a directory in which to host the five configuration files which follows.
+Firstly, create a directory in which to host the five files which follows.

+### Dockerfile

 Create a file named _Dockerfile_ by running "`sudo nano Dockerfile`" with the contents below.
 It has instuctions to install Unbound, then copy over the Unbound server configuration file as well as a startup script we will create shortly, before telling Docker to run the script on startup.